msoumik78/Java8Features/README.md

-# Project Title
+# Java 8 Features

-Simple overview of features in Java8 for my students.
+This project is aboiut a simple overview of features in Java8 for my students.

-## Description

 This repository contains some simple programs to demonstrate the new features introduced in Java 8.

-## Getting Started

 ### Dependencies